mattermost/mattermost-developer-documentation/site/content/contribute/redux/developer-workflow.md

 2. Run the following command to install Mattermost Redux from your local copy.
 While this is running, it will detect any changes you make and automatically copy them over to the web app.

-        `yarn run dev:watch`
+        `npm run dev:watch`

-Similarly, if you're developing for the Mattermost mobile app, you can set the `MOBILE_DIR` environment variable and run a watcher with `yarn run dev-mobile`.
+Similarly, if you're developing for the Mattermost mobile app, you can set the `MOBILE_DIR` environment variable and run a watcher with `npm run dev-mobile`.

 ## Submitting a Pull Request

 Once your changes are complete, there are a few things to do before submitting a pull request back to the [Mattermost Redux repository](https://github.com/mattermost/mattermost-redux).

 1. Add or update unit tests as necessary.
 All new features should include unit tests.
 2. Run `make test` to confirm that your changes pass all the unit tests.
 3. Run `make check-style` to confirm that your changes fit [the style guide](https://docs.mattermost.com/developer/style-guide.html#javascript).

 Once those are done, submit a pull request to the [Mattermost Redux repository](https://github.com/mattermost/mattermost-redux) for review.

-Once that has been approved and merged, submit a pull request to the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) and/or [mattermost-mobile](https://github.com/mattermost/mattermost-mobile) repositories including any other changes as well as updating the package.json and yarn.lock files to include your Mattermost Redux changes.
+Once that has been approved and merged, submit a pull request to the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) and/or [mattermost-mobile](https://github.com/mattermost/mattermost-mobile) repositories including any other changes as well as updating the package.json and npm.lock files to include your Mattermost Redux changes.